igrishaev/pg2/docs/data-source.md

 # Naming Rules

-Some `pg.core` functions accept any data source, but some are bound to the `Connection` object.
+Some `pg.core` functions accept any data source, but some require a `Connection` object only.
 For example, `query`, `execute`, `copy`, etc accept a source, but `close-statement` needs a connection because prepared statements are defined per connection.
 There is a naming rule for that:

 - if the first argument is called `src`, the function accepts a data source (a connection, a pool, a Clojure map, a URI string);
-- if the first argument is called `conn`, it accepts a connection only.
+- if the argument is called `conn`, it accepts a connection only.
 Most likely you need to pass a certain connection, for example the one you used for a prepared statement or to process notifications.